vitrixLab/SAP-Project-Phase-4-abap-partner-reference-application/Tutorials/01-Quickstart.md

 13. Follow the steps below to publish the business role templates in ADT to enable the necessary roles for the application:

     1. Open the ADT in Eclipse.
-    2. Use the search functionality to locate the following business role templates and communication arrangements:
+    2. Use the search functionality to open the following objects:
-        - `ZPRA_MF_DISP_BRT`
+        - Business role template `ZPRA_MF_DISP_BRT`
-        - `ZPRA_MF_UPD_BRT`
+        - Business role template `ZPRA_MF_UPD_BRT`
-        - `ZPRA_MF_CS_ENT_PROJ`
+        - Communication scenario `ZPRA_MF_CS_ENT_PROJ`
     3. Select each and choose **Publish Locally**.

 14. The Service Consumption Model as explained in [Integration with SAP S/4HANA Cloud Public Edition](./40_Integration-with-S4-Public-Cloud.md#set-up-a-service-consumption-model) guide needs to be created as this is not imported by abapGit.
+    1. First, delete the imported class `ZCL_PRA_MF_SCM_ENT_PROJ` as this will be generated in the next step.
-To do this, please follow steps 1 and 2 of section [Import SAP S/4HANA Cloud Public Edition OData Services](./40_Integration-with-S4-Public-Cloud.md#import-sap-s4hana-cloud-public-edition-odata-services) and then continue with step 15 here.
+    2. Please follow steps 1 and 2 of section [Import SAP S/4HANA Cloud Public Edition OData Services](./40_Integration-with-S4-Public-Cloud.md#import-sap-s4hana-cloud-public-edition-odata-services) and then continue with step 15 here.
 15. Scope in the launchpad page and space templates to enable navigation and role-based access.
     1. Open the ADT in Eclipse.
     2. Use the search functionality to locate the following class:
         - `ZCL_PRA_MF_SCOPE_PG_SP_TMPLT`